Divine-Journey-2/Guides/guides/AE2CableManagement.md

 Here are what each cable/conduit is typically used for, and just general knowledge about the cables/conduits:

 - Quartz Fibers is the only one out of the six that do not transfer channels, but rather just power.
-This makes them good for both powering P2P networks and subnetworks, both of which will be explained later on.
-They also aren't an individual cable however, as they are an attachment to a cable (examples in picture below).
+This makes them good for both inscribers and subnetworks, in which subnetworks will be explained later on.
+They also aren't an individual cable however, as they are an attachment to a cable (as seen in the picture below).
 They also don't take up a block when connected to other cables.
 - ME Glass Cables is a cable that transmits both power and channels, with the maximum amount of channels allowed being 8 channels.
 These are very similar to the next cable, and can be interchanged *almost* freely.
 - ME Smart Cables is very similar to Glass cables, however they display the amount of channels shown on the cable, with each line representing one channel.
 These, alongside the previous cable, are the only ones you can use to connect any AE2 non-full block to the system (Export bus, storage bus, etc...)
 - ME Dense Smart Cable is the same as the previous, however they can hold up to 32 channels on a single line.
 These cables however can only connect to devices that take up a full block (The full-block variant of ME interfaces, Molecular Assemblers, etc...)